recharts/recharts.org/README.md

 # recharts.org

 This site is built with react and redux.
-Pull requests welcome!
+Pull requests are welcome!

 ## Developing

-Start a dev server at localhost:8787:
+Start a dev server at localhost : 8787.

 ```
 $ npm install